lykimq/learning_ocaml/OCaml_programming/variants.md

 | Sat
 ```

-Here, `day` is the type, and `Sun, Mon, Tue, ...` are the different options (or "constructors") you can use.
+Here, `day` is the variant type, and `Sun`, `Mon`, `Tue`, etc., are the constructors for this type.

-**Using variants**
+### Using Variants

-To use these options, you just write the name of the constructor:
+To create a value of a variant type, you simply use one of the constructors.
+For example:

 ```ocaml
 let d = Tue
 ```

-This means `d` is set to `Tue`, which is one of the options in the `day` type.
+In this example, `d` is of type `day` and is assigned the value `Tue`.

-**Accessing variant values**
+### Pattern Matching with Variants

-To figure out what a variant value represents, you use **pattern matching**.
-Here is how you can turn a day into a number:
+Pattern matching is a powerful feature in OCaml that allows you to deconstruct variant values and handle them based on their specific constructors.
+For instance, to convert a `day` into its corresponding integer value:

 ```ocaml
 let int_of_day d =